rr-/szurubooru/doc/INSTALL.md

     on how to do so are provided [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode).

-2. Build or update the containers:
+2. Running the application

+    Download containers:
     ```console
     user@host:szuru$ docker-compose pull
-    user@host:szuru$ docker-compose build --pull
     ```

-    This will build both the frontend and backend containers, and may take some time.

-3. Start and stop the the application
+    For first run, it is reccomended to start the databases seperately:
     ```console
-    # To start:
+    user@host:szuru$ docker-compose up -d elasticsearch
+    user@host:szuru$ docker-compose up -d sql
+    ```
+    Then wait approx. 2 minutes before starting all containers.
+    This gives time for the databases to initalize their storage structure.

+    To start all containers:
+    ```console
     user@host:szuru$ docker-compose up -d
-    # To monitor (CTRL+C to exit):
+    ```

+    To view/monitor the application logs:
+    ```console
     user@host:szuru$ docker-compose logs -f
+    # (CTRL+C to exit)
+    ```

-    # To stop
+    To stop all containers:
+    ```console
     user@host:szuru$ docker-compose down
     ```